 The city never conducts thorough financial audits, and also has a terrible telephone system — because those are the only two things the Comptroller still controls.
 There are better, more accountable ways to do both.

-3. Abolish the City Council President.
+3. Abolish the Office of City Council President.

 The leadership of a legislative body should be chosen by its members.
 When wave election happens the body should have the opportunity to reevaluate its leadership, as the U.S. House of Representatives did after the wave of 2018 (choosing to stick with Nancy Pelosi).